-“Unprecedented times, “difficult times,” and “trying times” are being heard and displayed across media platforms and in everyday conversations.
-Between the pandemic and recent protests, emotions are running high.
+“Unprecedented times, “difficult times,” and “trying times” have been heard and displayed across media platforms and in everyday conversations.
 Our worlds have been turned upside down and nobody has written a solid playbook on how to handle it.

-There’s no question that some people are feeling the impacts of everything that’s going on harder than others and our hearts so genuinely go out to those who are impacted the most.
+There’s no question that some people are feeling the impacts of everything that’s gone on harder than others and our hearts so genuinely go out to those who have been impacted the most.

-Here at LifeStarr, we pride ourselves in having an upbeat and inspirational tone, and while we still plan to carry that in 99.9% of our messaging to you, we’re taking a different approach with this blog post, because frankly, we as a society aren’t feeling very upbeat right now.
+Here at LifeStarr, we pride ourselves in having an upbeat and inspirational tone, and while we still plan to carry that in 99.9% of our messaging to you, we’re taking a different approach with this blog post, because frankly, we as a society haven't been feeling very upbeat.

-Wherever your mind is right now, we can all agree it’s difficult to focus on our day-to-day responsibilities.
+Wherever your mind is, we can all agree it’s difficult to focus on our day-to-day responsibilities.

 Things still need to happen in spite of the current state of our world, and while there may be days that seem harder than others, there are things you can do to help you focus on what you need to focus on.
 Here are just a few.